Unbinning global LHC analyses

 \section{Introduction}

 One of the biggest upcoming challenges in particle physics is to exploit the full potential of the current and future LHC datasets.
-Since the Higgs discovery, the LHC has been turned into the first precision-hadron collider in history, but extracting the full information from high-dimensional event data is becoming an increasingly problematic bottleneck.
+Since the Higgs boson discovery, the LHC has been turned into a precision hadron collider, but extracting the full information from high-dimensional event data is becoming an increasingly problematic bottleneck.
 Traditional inference methods rely on, at most, few-dimensional histograms as summary statistics.
 This reduction of dimensionality and the binning result in a loss of information.
-Modern machine learning (ML) can overcome this bottleneck~\cite{Butter:2022rso,Plehn:2022ftl}.
-In particular, they can be used to extract statistically optimal unbinned likelihood ratios~\cite{Cranmer:2019eaq}.
+Modern machine learning (ML) methods can overcome this bottleneck~\cite{Butter:2022rso,Plehn:2022ftl}.
+In particular, they can be used to extract statistically powerful unbinned likelihood ratios~\cite{Cranmer:2019eaq}.